Ming treasure voyages: Fourth voyage

 On 18 December 1412, the Yongle Emperor issued the order for the fourth voyage.
 Zheng He and others were commanded to lead it.

 The emperor attended an archery contest for the Midsummer Festival of 1413 (5th day, 5th month, 11th year) that all the Chinese officials and foreign envoys were invited to.
 Duyvendak (1939) states that these envoys were so numerous that they most-likely comprised many of those whom Zheng escorted back to their countries during the fourth voyage rather than just close neighbors.
-This expedition led the treasure fleet into Muslim countries, so it must have been important for the Chinese to seek out reliable interpreters.
+This expedition led the Chinese treasure fleet into Muslim countries, so it must have been important for the Chinese to seek out reliable interpreters.
 The interpreter Ma Huan joined the voyages for the first time.
-A 1523 inscription at a Muslim mosque in Xi'an records that, on the 4th month of the 11th year, Zheng was there to seek reliable interpreters and found a man named Hasan.
+A 1523 inscription at a mosque in Xi'an records that, on the 4th month of the 11th year, Zheng was there to seek reliable interpreters and found Hasan (哈三).
+Hasan was proficient in Arabic and went on this voyage.

-Zheng's fleet left Nanjing in 1413, probably in the autumn.
+The fleet left Nanjing in 1413, probably in the autumn.
 It set sail from Fujian in the 12th month of the 11th year in the Yongle reign (23 December 1413 to 21 January 1414).
 Calicut was the westernmost destination during the previous voyages, but the fleet sailed beyond it this time.
 The Taizong Shilu records Malacca, Java, Champa, Semudera, Aru, Cochin, Calicut, Lambri, Pahang, Kelantan, Jiayile, Hormuz, Bila, Maldives, and Sunla as stops for this voyage.

-The fleet sailed to Champa, Kelatan, Pahang, Malacca, Palembang, Java, Lambri, Lide, Aru, Semudera, Ceylon, Jiayile (opposite Ceylon), Cochin; and Calicut.
+The fleet sailed to Champa, Kelantan, Pahang, Malacca, Palembang, Java, Lambri, Lide, Aru, Semudera, Ceylon, Jiayile (opposite Ceylon), Cochin; and Calicut.
 They proceeded to Liushan (Maldive and Laccadive Islands), Bila (Bitra Atoll), Sunla (Chetlat Atoll), and Hormuz.
 At Java, the fleet delivered gifts and favors from the Yongle Emperor.
 In return, a Javanese envoy arrived in China on 29 April 1415 and presented tribute in the form of "western horses" and local products while expressing gratitude.